How to Store Magnesium Chloride

 Magnesium chloride should be stored in airtight, moisture-proof containers at cool, stable temperatures and away from direct light.
 It must be kept separate from incompatible chemicals and handled with proper PPE.
 Regular inspections, safe handling practices, and adherence to all applicable regulations ensure long-term stability and workplace safety.

-For more detailed guidance, explore our Resource Library for more information.
+For more detailed guidance, explore our Resource Library.

 Our Customer Care team is also available for more information and documentation, including chemical Safety Data Sheets.